 The clustering of established companies, startups, and business incubators around anchor institutions creates technology spillovers that boost innovation by enhancing the exchange of ideas and "open innovation."
-Kendall Square in Cambridge, Massachusetts anchored by the Massachusetts Institute of Technology is sometimes referred to as the most innovative square mile on the planet.
-Other examples include Michigan's R&D intensive auto industry, California's Silicon Valley, London's financial sector, and biotechnology clusters located throughout the country including those in California, Maryland, and Massachusetts.
+Kendall Square in Cambridge, Massachusetts (anchored by the Massachusetts Institute of Technology) is sometimes referred to as the most innovative square mile on the planet.
+Other examples include Michigan's R&D intensive auto industry, California's Silicon Valley, London's financial sector, and biotechnology clusters located throughout the United States, including those in California, Massachusetts, and Maryland.

 Academic studies have found empirical evidence that university R&D activities positively influence business innovation.
 One study found evidence that the expansion of a university is associated with increased output per worker in the local community and an increase in the patents awarded to inventors in the area labor market.
-A review of universities in the United Kingdom stressed the importance of the universities in economic growth and concluded that universities could play a bigger role in enhancing economic growth.
+A review of universities in the United Kingdom stressed the importance of the universities in economic growth and concluded that universities could play an even bigger role.